 Pasta Verde is everything you think spring should be . . . beautifully bright green with loads of fresh veggies.
 The greens in the dish are asparagus, spinach, leeks, and mint.
 The intense flavors seem to pop in your mouth.
+This is an easy recipe that you can whip up in no time.

 How to make pasta verde